-Net OPEB Liability: At June 30, 2018, the University reported a liability of \$85,022,391.00 for its proportionate share of the collective net OPEB liability for RHBF.
-The net OPEB liability was measured as of June 30, 2017.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2016, and update procedures were used to roll forward the total OPEB liability to June 30, 2017.
-The University's proportion of the net OPEB liability was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2017, the University's proportion was 0.25932%, which was a decrease of 0.02436 from its proportion measured as of June 30, 2016, which was 0.28368%.
+Net OPEB Liability: At June 30, 2019, the University reported a liability of \$81,198,354.00 for its proportionate share of the collective net OPEB liability for RHBF.
+The net OPEB liability was measured as of June 30, 2018.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB liability was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2018, the University's proportion was 0.28502%, which was an increase of 0.02570 from its proportion measured as of June 30, 2017, which was 0.25932%.

-Net OPEB Asset: At June 30, 2018, the University reported an asset of \$173,599.00 for its proportionate share of the collective net OPEB asset for DIPNC.
-The net OPEB asset was measured as of June 30, 2017.
-The total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2016, and update procedures were used to roll forward the total OPEB asset to June 30, 2017.
+Net OPEB Asset: At June 30, 2019, the University reported an asset of \$90,858.00 for its proportionate share of the collective net OPEB asset for DIPNC.
+The net OPEB asset was measured as of June 30, 2018.
+The total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB asset to June 30, 2018.
 The University's proportion of the net OPEB asset was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2017, the University's proportion was 0.28403%, which was an increase of 0.02150 from its proportion measured as of June 30, 2016, which was 0.26253%.
+As of June 30, 2018, the University's proportion was 0.29911%, which was an increase of 0.01508 from its proportion measured as of June 30, 2017, which was 0.28403%.

-Actuarial Assumptions: The total OPEB liabilities (assets) for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2016, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
-The total OPEB liabilities (assets) were then rolled forward to June 30, 2017 utilizing update procedures incorporating the actuarial assumptions.
+Actuarial Assumptions: The total OPEB liabilities (assets) for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liabilities (assets) were then rolled forward to June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.